What Is Glaucoma?

 The various types of glaucoma typically have no symptoms in the early stages.
 When glaucoma begins to worsen, individuals may first notice problems, like decreasing peripheral vision, eye strain, red eyes, and blurred vision.
 As glaucoma advances, symptoms might include:

 The sudden or incremental onset of these symptoms could indicate angle-closure (or narrow-angle glaucoma), which is a serious medical condition.
 Please contact Rothchild Eye Institute right away if you or a loved one experiences any of these symptoms.

 While there are several factors that contribute to the development of glaucoma, the most prevalent are genetics and health conditions.
-These risks include:
+A few of the common risk factors of glaucoma include:

 - Family history of glaucoma

 - If you are 60 years old or older